HL7/cql/input/pages/03-developersguide.md

 This definition indicates that values of type `FHIR.Period` can be implicitly converted to values of type `Interval<System.DateTime>` using the function `FHIRHelpers.ToInterval`.

-Conversions defined in this way function as described in the [Conversions](#conversions) topic.
+Conversions defined in this way function as described in the [Conversion](#conversion) topic.

 #### Defining Contexts